-Cleverly seizing the opportunity for environmental goodness presented by Great Western Greenway, the project has worked to design and plant an edible landscape – fruit and nut trees, shrubs, root and leaf vegetables and wild herbs – on selected sites along the public walkway and cycle-path.
-Great for wildlife, great for the air we breathe, great for hungry tummies.
+Cleverly seizing the opportunity for environmental goodness presented by Great Western Greenway, the project has worked to design and plant an edible landscape – fruit and nut trees, shrubs, root and leaf vegetables and wild herbs – on selected sites along the public walkway and cycle path.
+Great for wildlife, great for the air we breathe, and great for hungry tummies.
 Win, win, win.

 Sustainable grocery store PAX Whole Foods and Eco Goods opened in December 2018, and has been busy helping Westporters cut down on waste.
 When buying everyday goods like tea, coffee, spices, grains and all sorts of baking ingredients, customers can do away with unnecessary packaging by bringing their own containers.

 PAX also carries a fantastic range of zero-waste accessories, such as water bottles, coffee cups, containers, lunch boxes, food wraps and cutlery, as well as eco-friendly personal-care items and cleaning products – and gorgeous gifts made from upcycled materials.

 3. Westport Tidy Towns